Reactions Trail Yinusa Tanko's Tweet As Court Sets Sept 6 To Deliver Judgement On Obi's Petition | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Reactions Trail Yinusa Tanko’s Tweet As Court Sets Sept 6 To Deliver Judgement On Obi’s Petition

-Labour party chieftain and one of the spokespersons of the OBIDATTI Presidential campaign council, Yinusa Tanko has reacted after the presidential election petition court set Sept 6, 2023 to deliver the final judgement on the petition of the labour party presidential aspirant, Peter Gregory Obi
+Yinusa Tanko, a leader in the Labour Party and a spokeswoman for the OBIDATTI presidential campaign, has spoken out in response to the court’s decision to set September 6, 2023, as the date for rendering its final judgement on the petition of Peter Gregory Obi, a candidate for president from the Labour Party.

-The OBIDATTI Presidential campaign spokesperson, took to his official Twitter page on Monday to share the original document released by the court
+On Monday, the official Twitter account of the OBIDATTI presidential campaign shared the original document unsealed by the court.

-He proceeded to say that the court has chosen a date to give their final judgement in the petion written by his principal, Peter Gregory Obi
+The court has set a date for a definitive ruling on the petition made by his principal, Peter Gregory Obi, he said.

 )